 During the Fall 2020 semester, all eligible federal aid recipients who submitted a 2020-2021 FAFSA received a $300 emergency grant.
 These funds are meant to assist with expenses related to COVID-19 disruptions of campus operations this fall.
 These disruptions include the move to online/remote instruction, additional purchases required for online course materials, and student services/resources moving online or no longer being available.
 Additional emergency grant requests through the online application were reviewed for fall expenses until all funds had been spent.

-Access reporting related to how Westminster has used the institutional portion of CARES Act funding.
+Access quarterly reporting on how Westminster has used the institutional portion of CARES Act funding:

 - Quarter 1: Budget and Expediture Reporting Under CARES Act (as of Sept.
 30, 2020)